solo-io/gloo/docs/introduction/concepts.md

 For many use cases, it may be sufficient to let all routes live on a single virtual host.
 In thise scenario, Gloo will use the same set of route rules to for requests, regardless of their `Host` or `:authority` header.

-Route rules consist of a *matcher*, which specifies the kind of function calls to match (requests, events, and gRPC are currently supported), and the name of the destination (or destinations, for load balancing) to route them to.
+Route rules consist of a *matcher*, which specifies the kind of function calls to match (requests and events, are currently supported), and the name of the destination (or destinations, for load balancing) to route them to.

 A simple virtual host with a single route might look like this: